-You will receive a Temporary Parking Permit Application with a parking hang-tag, a copy of the Rules & Regulations, and a parking map in the mail.
+You will receive a Temporary Parking Permit Application with a parking hang-tag, a copy of the Rules and Regulations, and a parking map in the mail.
 Please bring your completed permit application to your first class, and be sure to hang your tag from your rear-view mirror facing out to avoid being ticketed by University Police.

 Please make sure you are parking in the commuter parking lots.
 These are the lots marked in red on the map.
 Parking in any other lots, or in places that are not parking spaces will result in a parking citation.
 If parking in Commuter lots is unavailable, please park your vehicle at the Civic Center and utilize the free shuttle to get to campus.